-Residential: \$2,250Commercial: \$5,000Industrial: \$10,000
+- Residential: \$2,250

+- Commercial: \$5,000

+- Industrial: \$10,000

-• Subdivision: \$2,500 including residential fees for individual lots rules and regulations require that any property within 150 feet of a sewer connect to the sewer and pay the sewer connection charge unless exempted by this regulation.
+- Subdivision: \$2,500 including residential fees for individual lots

+The purpose of the connection fee, or system development charge, is to ensure that new users "purchase" their portion of the existing wastewater infrastructure that was funded by others.
+The rules and regulations require that any property within 150 feet of a sewer connect to the sewer and pay the sewer connection charge unless exempted by this regulation.
 Since this fee is intended for buy-in to existing infrastructure, it is not recommended that these funds be used to fund sewer extension projects.